 Macular degeneration never causes total blindness, because it does not affect peripheral vision, but it makes images in the central vision appear extremely warped or blurry, and activities like driving a car or reading become difficult or impossible.

 Good nutrition, exercise, adequate zinc intake, and not smoking are thought to prevent or slow the progression of macular degeneration, and many people with early macular degeneration continue to see well enough to lead a normal life.
-There are also some laser treatments, as well as a type of injectable medicine ranibizumab (brand name Lucentis), for the most severe kind of macular degeneration.
+There are also some laser treatments, as well as two injectable medicines — ranibizumab (brand name Lucentis) and aflibercept (Eylea) — for the most severe kind of macular degeneration.

 If vision loss reaches the level at which a person can no longer read with ordinary glasses, optical magnification systems and closed-circuit TV systems (although they are bulky and rather expensive) provide even greater magnification.
 When print is magnified, you only see a small area of what you are reading at any one time.
 This can take a little getting used to, but it is far better than being unable to read.